jamesheald/COIN/README.md

 end
 ```
+The adaptation data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
+It is assumed that there are an equal number of adaptation data points per participant (the *i*-th average adaptation data point is the average *i*-th adaptation data point across participants).
 The objective_COIN method can then be called:
 ```
 o = obj.objective_COIN;
 ```